Learning from Discriminatory Training Data: Conclusion

+\textbf{Discussion.} Our results shed a new light on the problem of discrimination prevention in supervised learning.
+First, we propose a new objective for discrimination prevention in supervised learning seeking methods that are resilient to discriminatory dataset shifts.
+Dataset shifts clarify the dataset issues that can lead to discriminatory models.
+Different dataset shifts can be identified and tackled with different learning methods, so the remaining big question is whether these methods can be combined or are conflicting.

+Second, we show that the optimal interventional mixtures do not produce ``reverse'' discrimination nor induce discrimination.
+In the scenarios where training data is not discriminatory, the proposed learning method falls back to a traditional learning, and hence it is safer for general use than other approaches.
+While we do not provide resilience guarantees for discriminatory concept shifts with other perturbations than additive perturbations, to our knowledge this is the first study to provide such guarantees.
+Future research can study other dataset shifts to clarify the limits of this approach.

+Third, we show that the proposed method is applicable to real-world settings with multiple protected groups and meets the explainability goal of removing their discriminatory impact, while remaining compatible with existing legal systems.
+The method provides a solution to the widely-discussed issue of protected groups' intersectionality and strikes a balance between protected groups, i.e., it does not correspond to affirmative actions advantageous to certain groups.
+The method overall is transparent and relatively easy to communicate to policymakers and courtroom officials.

-\textbf{Limitations.} Although we have studied a variety of datasets and models, the number of scenarios that could be considered is unlimited, mainly due to synthetic discriminatory perturbations.
-In future, such perturbations could be measured via human subject experiments or observational studies to generate realistic perturbations, e.g., one could identify groups of discriminating and non-discriminating individuals or conduct correspondence studies, such as the one by~\citet{Bertrand2003Are}, modified so that the first names of some applicants are \textit{not} correlated with race and the inducement of discrimination is impossible.
+\textbf{Limitations.} We studied a variety of datasets and models, finding support for our methods, but a wider set of scenarios could be considered.
+In future, discriminatory concept shifts could be measured via randomized human subject experiments or observational studies, and fair learning methods could be evaluated on resulting datasets and benchmarks.
+For instance, one could identify the groups of discriminating and fair members of hiring teams, as in our running Example, via population-level mixture models without identifying the individuals that belong to them~\cite{Grabowicz2018Experimental}.
+Then, mixture components could be used to simulate realistic discriminatory and fair decisions.
+Such evaluation techniques would facilitate the comparisons and bolster the credibility of fair learning methods.